 At the age of nine, Gary Shankman began his studies of art at the Corcoran School of Art in Washington D.C.
 He earned his Bachelor of Fine Arts in Painting degree from Boston University and his Masters of Fine Arts in Painting degree from American University.
 Gary received an ITT International Fellowship Grant to Belgium where he studied at the Academie voor Schone Kunsten in Antwerp.
 He was awarded a scholarship to Skowhegan School of Painting and Sculpture in Maine.
-He lives in Albany, New York and is a full professor at Sage College of Albany.
-Gary has taught for the Smithsonian Institution, the University of D.C., Maryland College of Art and Design, and Northern Virginia Community College.
+He lives in Albany, New York and is a full professor at Sage College of Albany where he has taught since 1986.
+Gary has taught for the Smithsonian Institution (since 1978), the University of D.C., Maryland College of Art and Design, and Northern Virginia Community College.
 He was also an Artist-in-Residence for the State of Oklahoma and the City of Rockville, Maryland.

 Gary’s oil paintings of landscapes and still life have been displayed in solo exhibitions in Antwerp, Belgium, London, England, Washington D.C., and Albany, New York.
 His artwork has been shown in group exhibitions and national competitions throughout the United States.
 Reviews have been published in the Washington